 Sign Up for King County Water Taxi Service Alerts

 The Water Taxi uses an e-mail alert system to notify passengers when sailings will be canceled or delayed by more than 15 minutes.
-(I am not sure if these alerts are also sent out via RPIN, but think it likely.)
+(VoV Alerts also carries these.
+We're not sure if these are carried on RPIN.)

 - Go to the Sign up for alerts page on Metro Transit's website